hoyeoon/hoyeoon/README.md

 ### Hi there 👋
 Good day!
-I am Hoyeon Choi who is interested in Web Backend from South Korea.
+I am Hoyeon Choi who is interested in Server, Backend from South Korea.

 <!--
 **hoyeoon/hoyeoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.